42ity/fty-common/README.md

 </use>
 ````

-The header value must be change from fty-common.h to fty-common/log/fty_log.h for C project.
+The header value must be change from fty_common.h to fty-common/log/fty_log.h for C project.

 ### How to pass travis check
 Travis use an old version of log4cplus, so to avoid any errors,